javedh-dev/tracktor/docs/installation.md

-# Installation
+# Installation Guide

-There are couple of ways to install the tracktor app.
+This guide covers multiple installation methods for Tracktor.

 ## Docker Compose (Recommended)

-The recommended way to install tracktor is by using Docker Compose.
-This method ensures that all dependencies are properly managed and the application runs in an isolated environment.
+Docker Compose is the recommended installation method as it ensures proper dependency management and runs the application in an isolated environment.

+### Prerequisites

-1. Make sure you have Docker and Docker Compose installed on your system.
+- Docker and Docker Compose installed on your system

+### Steps

-2. Create a `docker-compose.yml` file with the following content:
+1. Create a `docker-compose.yml` file:

 ```yaml
 services: